 Employment tests offer many benefits, including increased productivity, reduced turnover, more efficient hiring, and a more defensible hiring process.
 Professionally developed and well-validated tests can help predict employee productivity based on how well they predict performance across a wide range of job types.
 Testing can also reduce turnover by ensuring that employees have the basic skills, behavioral qualities, and more to feel comfortable in their job.
 Since the hiring process can be time consuming, testing used in pre-employment can save a lot of time when used early on.
 By having everyone take these tests, organizations can weed out the least desirable candidates early.
 Since employment tests are so objective, they increase an organization’s defensibility during the hiring process, making it easier to ensure that they are equal and non-discriminatory.

-To learn more about the benefits of testing, and how competencies can help, contact one of our experts today!
+To learn more about the benefits of testing, and how competencies can help, book your demo of CompetencyCore today!